OrdnanceSurvey/GeoDataViz-Toolkit/README.md

 [The little of visualisation design](http://www.visualisingdata.com/2016/03/little-visualisation-design/) - This is a collection of the entire, growing series of posts about the &#39;little of visualisation design&#39;, respecting the small decisions that make a big difference towards the good and bad of this discipline.

+[Mapbox's guide to map design](https://www.mapbox.com/map-design/) - This guide is made for designers getting started with maps and experts fine-tuning details for a particular use case.

 ## Feedback

 If you have any feedback about the GeoDataViz Toolkit then please raise an issue on this repository.